The-SourceCode/TheSourceCode-Docs/docs/README.md

 home: true
 heroImage: /images/title-Logo.png
 heroText: TheSourceCode Education
-tagline: Tutorials that go hand-in-hand with our videos!
+tagline: This site is a work in progress.
+If you would like to contribute visit our Github!
 actionText: Get Coding →
 actionLink: /topics/
 features: